Anthony Bourdain Does Not Want to Owe Anybody Even a Single Dollar | Wealthsimple

 In cooking school, I’d work weekends in New York as a cook; I think I was paid $40 cash per shift, which was a lot at the time.
 I made extra money by playing poker and Acey-Deucey, another card game.
 I may or may not have moved a little product.
 I graduated and went right to work, five, six days a week, often 12 hours a day.
 At first, after taxes, I never went home with more than 120 bucks.
 Not a lot of dough.
 I was staying with my then-girlfriend.
 I scrounged.
 Slowly, over time, I transitioned into a rent payer, such as I could.
 I ate most of my meals at work, or from the falafel place, the bagel place or the diner.
 Weed was a major expense.
 Before I reached the point where weed made me paranoid and agoraphobic, it was costing me a few hundred dollars a week.
 Looking back, the fact that I'd been smoking weed heavily since I was 14 might have had something to do with my relative lack of ambition.
 Just saying.

 I didn’t put anything aside, ever.
 Money came in, money went out.
-I was always a paycheque behind, at least.
-I usually owed my chef my paycheque: again, cocaine.
+I was always a paycheck behind, at least.
+I usually owed my chef my paycheck: again, cocaine.
 Like I said, until I was 44, I never even had a savings account.

 When I was a working cook and chef, going to the Caribbean was always the great indulgence.
 I’d find myself either with a fresh credit card, or maybe having somehow paid down the previous one though I don’t remember actually ever doing that.
 We’d go to the Caribbean, stay as long as possible, and burn through all the credit on a card.
 I’d have to quit my job to go, but when I came back there was always work.
 I changed jobs an average of about once a year.